Q: What is a tenancy agreement?

 A: Referencing gives the landlord a clearer picture of you and its there to help them make an informed decision on who to accept.

 A: The deposit must be registered with an approved scheme and held by either the agent, landlord or paid directly to the deposit scheme (depending on its membership rules).
 You should be provided with details of the scheme and where the deposit will be held by the landlord or agent.

 Q: What is the Tenancy Deposit Scheme?

 A: All Landlords and agents are required by law to register and protect your deposit with a government approved scheme on an Assured Shorthold Tenancy.
 If Easy Lettings manages your property, your deposit will be registered with the Tenancy Deposit Scheme (TDS).

-Q: Can my Landlord let himself into the property while I am living there?
+Q: Can my landlord let himself into the property while I am living there?

-A: Your Landlord cannot enter the property without giving you notice (unless it is an emergency).
+A: Your landlord cannot enter the property without giving you notice (unless it is an emergency).

 Q: Who is responsible for repairs?